-The Contractor shall begin installing and maintaining road closure signs and or barricades per standard drawing 610-505-00 within 30 calendar days of Notice to Proceed.
-Detour signing shall be installed and maintained within 30 calendar days once the detour plan is approved by SCDOT.
+The Contractor shall begin installing and maintaining detour signs and road closure signs or barricades described below within 30 calendar days of Notice to Proceed.
 If existing SCDOT detour signs, road closure signs, or barricades are present, the Contractor shall replace the signs in accordance with the approved plans or standard drawings and return the existing signs to SCDOT.
 SCDOT Weekly Work Zone and Traffic Control (WZTC) inspections and reporting will begin upon installation of these signs and barricades and will continue until work is complete and signs are removed at each bridge location.